Jump to topic

 The most serious health effect related to underage drinking is death.
-When anyone drinks excessively it can be dangerous.
+When anyone drinks excessively, it is dangerous.
 The risk for fatalities is higher when young people drink.

 According to data from the Centers for Disease Control and Prevention from 2006 to 2010, alcohol factored into the deaths of more than 4300 people under the age of 21.
-Causes of deaths ranged from vehicle crashes to alcohol poisoning to non-vehicle accidents to homicide and suicides.
+Causes of death included vehicle crashes, alcohol poisoning, non-vehicle accidents, homicides, and suicides.

 Part of the process of growing up is learning good judgment.
 Although, alcohol impairs judgment.
 Underage drinkers are more likely to engage in risky behavior, have unprotected sex, and behave violently or aggressively.
 They are also more likely to be the instigator or a victim of sexual assault and have a higher risk for unintended pregnancy.

-If the physical, mental, and emotional health issues related to underage drinking weren’t enough of a burden, there are also legal considerations.
+The physical, mental, and emotional health issues related to underage drinking are extreme.
+But there are also legal consequences.

 Drinking before the age of 21 in the United States is a crime.
-Additionally, the bad choices a person makes when under the influence of alcohol might also be crimes.
+Additionally, the bad choices a person makes when under the influence of alcohol can also be considered crimes.

 Underage drinkers face a higher risk of being arrested for disorderly conduct, drunk driving, assault, and vandalism.
-Even if the younger person manages to get his or her alcohol use under control, the legal ramifications of underage drinking can be a life-long problem.
+Even if the younger person manages to get his or her alcohol use under control, the legal consequences of underage drinking can be life-long problems.

 Statistics show that underage drinking is widespread and affects young people from all walks of life.

 Underage drinkers consume 90 percent of the alcohol they drink during binges.
-More than 5 million young people reported they’d had a binge drinking experience.
-Additionally, more than 1 million reported five binge drinking experiences in a month.
+More than 5 million young people reported having a binge drinking experience.
+Additionally, more than 1 million teens reported five binge drinking experiences in a month.

 Ready to Make a Change?